smeed652/agent-os/instructions/core/create-spec.md

 ### Step 11: User Review

-Request user review of spec.md and all sub-specs files, waiting for approval or revision requests before proceeding to task creation.
+AFTER completing steps 6-10 (creating all spec files), request user review of spec.md and all sub-specs files, waiting for approval or revision requests before proceeding to task creation.

 <review_request>
 I've created the spec documentation: